telerik/blazor-docs/components/grid/overview.md

 You can also set the [`Height` of the grid]({%slug common-features/dimensions%}), and you can use the `Class` to provide more complex CSS rules (like ones that will be inherited in a template).

+In this article, below, you can see examples on how to format the cells and the rows of the Grid based on certain conditions and how to take advantage of the elastic design.

 ### Conditional Formatting